-- (a) The location of all emergency medical equipment and medications and the proper use of the equipment, such as AEDs. - (b) How to properly summon internal and external emergency services. - (c) Recognition of basic life support signs and symptoms and the actions required in emergency situations. - (d) Administration of basic first aid. - (e) Certification in CPR in accordance with the recommendations of the certifying health organization. - (f) Recognition of the signs and symptoms of mental illness, violent behavior and acute chemical intoxication and withdrawal. - (g) Procedures for incarcerated person transfers to appropriate medical facilities or health care service. - (h) Suicide recognition, prevention, and intervention techniques.
+- (a) The location of all emergency medical equipment and medications and the proper use of the equipment, such as AEDs. - (b) How to properly summon internal and external emergency services. - (c) Recognition of basic life support signs and symptoms and the actions required in emergency situations. - (d) Administration of basic first aid. - (e) Certification in CPR in accordance with the recommendations of the certifying health organization, 15 CCR 184, and 15 CCR 1028. - (f) Recognition of the signs and symptoms of mental illness, violent behavior and acute chemical intoxication and withdrawal. - (g) Procedures for incarcerated person transfers to appropriate medical facilities or health care service.

+(h) Suicide recognition, prevention, and intervention techniques.

-All records of the training provided, testing procedures and the results, and certificates achieved shall be maintained in each qualified health care professional's training file in accordance with established records retention schedules.
+All records of the training provided, testing procedures and the results, and certificates and certifications achieved shall be maintained in each qualified health care professional or staff member training file in accordance with established records retention schedules.
 The Responsible Physician or Health Authority should be bound by similar requirements in the contractual language between the Department and the vendor.